List of One Tree Hill characters: Mouth McFadden

 Marvin McFadden, also known as Mouth, is portrayed by Lee Norris.
-He is Lucas's friend from the river court.
-Originally a recurring character during seasons one and two, he was upgraded to series regular status from the third season.
+He is Lucas's friend from the River Court.
+Originally a recurring character during Season 1 and 2, he was upgraded to series regular status from Season 3.
 He becomes close friends with Brooke and Rachel.
 Mouth is the only one who knows it was Rachel who released the time capsule which caused the events leading up to Keith's death.
 He at first stops speaking to her but forgives her in the end.
 Four years later; Mouth falls in love with Millicent, Brooke's assistant.
 After the pressures of the modelling industry cause her to worry about her weight she begins to take drugs and rejects all her friends, including Mouth.
-When Skills leaves for a new job in season 7, Mouth begins to date Lauren, which ends his friendship with Skills when he finds out.
+When Skills leaves for a new job in Season 7, Mouth begins to date Lauren, which ends his friendship with Skills when he finds out.
 Skills later forgives Mouth.
 Despite Lauren wanting to continue their relationship, Mouth refused as his friendship to Skills meant more to him.
 Since Lucas left Tree Hill, Mouth and Nathan have become close friends.
 Mouth lost his job because he refused to speak on air about Nathan's scandal.
-At the beginning of season 8, Mouth and Millicent sleep together after getting drunk together at a bar discussing their problems and why they broke up.
-During season 8, he and Millicent get a job as hosts of a talk show.
-In season nine, Mouth goes through a transformation by gaining around 50 pounds for his food reviews.
+At the beginning of Season 8, Mouth and Millicent sleep together after getting drunk together at a bar discussing their problems and why they broke up.
+During Season 8, he and Millicent get a job as hosts of a talk show.
+In Season 9, Mouth goes through a transformation by gaining around 50 pounds for his food reviews.

-In the final episode Mouth receives $500,000 from Dan.
+In the final episode, Mouth receives $500,000 from Dan.
 Mouth uses this to create a sporting scholarship in memory of Jimmy Edwards and Keith Scott.
-Also in the final episode, in the time jump, Millicent and Mouth are expecting a baby and both Mouth and Millicent are wearing rings on their ring fingers, indicating that Mouth and Millicent are married.
+Also in the final episode, in the time jump, Millicent and Mouth are expecting a baby and both are wearing rings on their ring fingers, indicating that they are married.